catalyzeio/policies/source/sections/04-roles_policy.md

 ## 4.2 Privacy Officer

-The Privacy Officer is responsible for assisting with compliance and security training for workforce members, assuring organization remains in compliance with evolving compliance rules, and helping the Security Officer in his responsibilities.
+The Privacy Officer is responsible for:

-1. Provides annual training to all workforce members of established policies and procedures as necessary and appropriate to carry out their job functions, and documents the training provided.
+  *  assisting with compliance and security training for workforce members,
-2. Assists in the administration and oversight of business associate agreements.
+  *  assuring organization remains in compliance with evolving compliance rules,
-3. Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
+  *  investigation and sanctioning of any workforce member that is in violation of WatchTower security policies and non-compliance with the security regulations [164.308(a)(1)(ii)&lpar;c&rpar;],
-4. Assist Security Officer as needed.
+  *  and writing, implementing, and maintaining all polices, procedures, and documentation related to efforts toward security and compliance [164.316(a-b)]

-The current WatchTower Privacy Officer is Travis Good ([travis@WatchTower.com](mailto:travis@WatchTower.com)).
+The current WatchTower Security and Privacy Officer is Shaheeb Roshan ([shaheebroshan@watchtowerbenefits.com](mailto:shaheebroshan@watchtowerbenefits.com)).

 ### 4.2.1 Workforce Training Responsibilities

-1. The Privacy Officer facilitates the training of all workforce members as follows:
+1. The Security and Privacy Officer facilitates the training of all workforce members as follows:
    1. New workforce members within their first month of employment;
    2. Existing workforce members annually;
    3. Existing workforce members whose functions are affected by a material change in the policies and procedures, within a month after the material change becomes effective;
    4. Existing workforce members as needed due to changes in security and risk posture of WatchTower.
-2. The Security Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.
+2. The Security and Privacy Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.
 3. The training session focuses on, but is not limited to, the following subjects defined in WatchTower's security policies and procedures:
    1. HIPAA Privacy, Security, and Breach notification rules;
    2. HITRUST Common Security Framework;